 "Field Services" means any and all field services utilized in the movement of Seller's Gas from the Delivery Point to a Pipeline.
 At a minimum the facilities listed on Exhibit "F", and any related services necessary to deliver those shown, shall be provided to Seller in the time frames set forth.

-"Field Services Fee" shall be the charged for Field Services pursuant to this Agreement and shall be as set forth on Exhibit C for each Delivery Point.
+"Field Services Fee" shall be the fee charged for Field Services pursuant to this Agreement and shall be as set forth on Exhibit C for each Delivery Point.

 "Fort Union In-Service Date" shall mean the later of the date that the Fort Union Gas Gathering, L.L.C. facilities are capable of receiving, flowing, treating and redelivering Gas or the date that the field facilities necessary to deliver Gas in the Fort Union Gas Gathering, L.L.C. facilities are capable of receiving, flowing, dehydrating, compressing and redelivering such Gas.
 Buyer shall notify Seller in writing of the Fort Union In-Service Date.
 Buyer shall inform Seller of the date that the Fort Union Gas Gathering, L.L.C facilities are placed in service.